 Do You Need a Permit to Build a Shed - Shed Regulations & Permissions

-Sheds and various other outdoor structures are an excellent solution if you’re looking to create extra storage space, a home office, man-cave, or play space for the kids.
+Sheds are an excellent solution if you’re looking to create extra storage space, a home office, man-cave, or play space for the kids.
 However, it’s not just a case of buying the materials and getting your project underway.

 In many cases, you may have to navigate local zoning restrictions, HOA (Homeowners Association) guidelines, property lines, and various other permissions.
 You might even need a building permit.
 In this post, we’ll help you get over these hurdles so you can get your shed construction project off the ground.